yodrew/darkroomretreat/manuscript/foreword.md

 This book comes out of a long investigation into the cause of joy.

 At 15, great joy spontaneously overcame me.
 It felt normal.
+It disappeared after three heavenly months.
+I felt gripped by the need to solve its mystery.
 It eclipsed my other concerns.
-When it disappeared after three heavenly months, I felt gripped by the need to solve its mystery.

 After 21 years of investigation, I did.
 I discovered the way nature provides us to heal from major trauma, joy's destroyer.
 Four years of testing followed, then four more of refinement and documentation.